Kanda Shasti Kavasam

-Kanda Sashti Kavasam or Skanda Shashti Kavacham is a Tamil devotional song composed for Hindu god Kartikeya.
+Kanda Sashti Kavasam or Skanda Shashti Kavacham is a Tamil devotional song composed for the Hindu god Kartikeya.
 It was composed by Devaraya Swamigal (born c.
-1820), in 19th century CE in Chennimalai in Erode district.
+1820), in 19th century CE in Chennimalai (in present day Erode district, Tamil Nadu).

 Composition

 The hymn was composed in the 19th century by Devaraya Swamigal at the Subramania Swamy Temple in Chennimalai, Erode district in Tamil Nadu.
 'Chiragiri Velavan' in the hymn refers to the lord of Chennimalai.

 Description

 The song consists of 44 lines, including four introductory lines known as the kāppu, followed by a couple of meditational lines and the main song portion consisting of 238 lines known as the kavacham.
 The introductory part and meditational part follows Nerisai Venpa and Kural Venba metres respectively.
 The main part follows the grammar of Nilai Mandila Asiriyappa.
 The author's name is mentioned twice in the song, first in Line 64 and then in Line 201.